MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/shortcuts.md

 | `url` | The URI in the web app that opens when the shortcut is activated. |
 | `icons` | A set of icons that represents the shortcut. |

-To learn more, go to the [Shortcuts MDN documentation](https://developer.mozilla.org/docs/Web/Manifest/shortcuts).
+To learn more, see the [Shortcuts MDN documentation](https://developer.mozilla.org/docs/Web/Manifest/shortcuts).

 <!-- ====================================================================== -->